jhpyle/docassemble/_docs/background.md

   yet, and `False` if not.
 * `the_task.failed()` returns `True` if the task raised an exception, and `False` if not.
+* `the_task.wait()` will wait until the background task completes and then return `True`.
 * `the_task.get()` returns the result of the task.
 If the task has not been completed yet, the system will wait until the task is completed and then return the result of the task.
+* `the_task.result()` is like `.get()`, except it returns an object containing details about the result of the task.
+This is useful primarily if the task ended prematurely because an exception was raised.
+The attributes of the object are:
+    * `error_type` - the name of the exception object (e.g.,
+      `IndexError`).
+    * `error_message` - the error message (in plain text).
+    * `error_trace` - a [traceback] message (in plain text),
+      which can be useful when debugging errors.
+    * `variables` - a list of variable names that the interview had been seeking, in order from most recent to least recent.
+This is useful if the task failed because a necessary variable was undefined; in that case, the first item in this list will be the name of this undefined variable.

 [Celery] will start trying to run the `bg_task` [action] as soon as possible after `background_action()` is called.
 If a lot of other